philipstevens/philipcstevens.com/content/posts/basic-transfer-learning.md

 american bulldog,
 shiba inu

-We also include a dropout layer to reduce overfitting and add our pediction layer to the top.
+We also include a dropout layer to reduce overfitting and add our prediction layer to the top.

+The output describes our final model architecture.

 ```python